Tier 4 Dependants

 - your visa has not yet expired or it expired less than three months ago and

 - you and your family apply together and

 - your family member currently has or had permission (within the last three months) as your dependant.

 If you meet the Tier 4 rules to bring dependants:

->

-> - you are studying at postgraduate level for twelve months or more, or
+- you are studying at postgraduate level for nine months or more, or

-> - you are fully sponsored by your government for a programme of study longer than six months; and
+- you are fully sponsored by your government for a programme of study longer than six months; and